Svätuše

 Svätuše ([ˈsʋɛɐtuʂe]; Bodrogszentes) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.
+As of 2021, the village's population was 86% Hungarian.

 History

-In historical records the village was first mentioned in 1245.
+In historical records, the village was first mentioned in 1245 by the Hungarian name "Scuntes".
+At this point, the village had a Roman Catholic Church dedicated to all saints.

+Until the Treaty of Trianon in 1920 the village was part of Zemplén County, Kingdom of Hungary.
+Between 1939 and 1945, the village was again a part of the Kingdom of Hungary, but following the Second World War, it was incorporated into the modern state of Slovakia.

 Geography

 The village lies at an elevation of 120 m above sea level and covers an area of about 10.2 km2.
 It has a population of about 900 people.

+Population

 Ethnicity

-The village is about 95% Hungarian, 4% Slovak and 1% Ukrainian and Czech.
+The village is about 86% Hungarian, 11% Slovak.

 Facilities

-The village has a public library and a soccer pitch.
+The village has a public library, a soccer pitch and a church.